Canada Open 2023: Prize Money, Schedule And Top Players Of The Badminton Tournament

 Canada Open 2023’s schedule

-The Canada Open 2023 will begin today (July 4) and conclude on Sunday, July 9.
+The tournament will begin today (July 4) and conclude on Sunday, July 9.
 All the matches will be live-streamed on BWF’s official YouTube channel BWF TV.

 Where is Canada Open 2023 being hosted?